top of page

 Equity

-Addressing equity in education is essential for all students to reach their full potential.
+Factors contributing to educational inequities include poverty, language barriers, and discrimination.
+Addressing equity is crucial for enabling all students to realize their full potential.

 Governance